-- helping with access to special equipment.
+- helping with access to special equipment

-When an application form is received, an initial assessment is made of whether you satisfy the academic requirements for the programme you are interested in.
-The application form invites you to say whether you have special access or support needs and asks that you provide the information on a separate sheet.
+After your application is received, an initial assessment is made of whether you satisfy the academic requirements for the programme in which you are interested.
+The application form invites you to say whether you have special access or support needs and asks that you provide details on a separate sheet.
 If you already have expert assessments of your needs, please send copies of the relevant papers.
 Applicants who declare a disability on the application form will be contacted by the Disability Advisor to discuss the details and assessments provided.
 This information is treated as confidential and is retained by the Disability Advisor until your application has been considered on its academic merits.
 Disability is not a factor in our decision about whether you should be offered a place.

-The institutes do not always interview applicants before offering them a place so you may find it helpful to visit the Institute to discuss your needs and to help you decide for yourself whether the physical and learning environment is right for you.
-If you visit, you will normally meet the Student Administrator and the academic co-ordinator for the relevant programme.
+The institutes do not always interview applicants before offering them a place, so you may want to visit the institute to discuss your needs and to help you decide for yourself whether the physical and learning environment is right for you.
+During this visit, you will normally meet the Student Administrator and the Academic Co-ordinator for the relevant programme.

 Admissions tutors are expected to seek advice from the Disability Advisor whenever there is a concern about the impact of a disability on a student’s ability to follow a course.

-The limitations of physical access to parts of the School’s buildings are discussed with potential students for whom access may pose difficulties.
+The limitations of physical access to parts of the School’s buildings are discussed with students for whom access may pose difficulties.

-The School Computer Room is currently located on the second floor of Senate House.
+The School's Computer Room is located on the second floor of Senate House.
 There is ramp and lift access to this room as well as a staffed reception desk.
-Additional computers are available in the ULRLS libraries.
-Disabled students, including many dyslexic students, who qualify for the DSA may receive support for computer purchase.
-Remote e-mail access and web access to the Library’s electronic research resources and journals are available via the internet.
-Advice on personal computer adaptation can be obtained free from AbilityNet .
+Additional computers are available in Senate House Library and the institute libraries.
+Disabled students, including dyslexic students, who qualify for the DSA may receive support for computer purchase.
+Remote e-mail access and web access to the libraries' digital research resources and e-journals are available.
+Advice on personal computer adaptation can be obtained without cost from AbilityNet .
 AbilityNet will also carry out assessments of individual need.
-It is not possible to alter the set-up of the computers in the School’s Computer Room but your personal profile could be adapted to your needs – please contact your Student Administrator to discuss this.
+It is not possible to alter the set-up of computers in the School’s Computer Room but your personal profile can be adapted to your needs; please contact your Student Administrator to discuss this.